kerimoyle/cellml-specification/source/model-interpretation.rst

    ``component`` element, SHALL be treated as a statement which holds true unconditionally.

-2. Every MathML element which appears as a direct child information item of the MathML ``math`` element information item SHALL be treated as a statement which holds true unconditionally.

-3. Every variable name given using the MathML ``ci`` element SHALL be treated as a variable reference within the component element ancestor the MathML is contained within.
+2. Every variable name given using the MathML ``ci`` element SHALL be treated as a variable reference within the component element ancestor the MathML is contained within.

-4. Every such variable reference SHALL be treated as a linear expression :math:`\frac{m_{V}}{m_{S}} \cdot x - o_{V} + \frac{m_{S}}{m_{V}} \cdot o_{S}`.
+3. Every such variable reference SHALL be treated as a linear expression :math:`\frac{m_{V}}{m_{S}} \cdot x - o_{V} + \frac{m_{S}}{m_{V}} \cdot o_{S}`.
    In this equation, :math:`x` represents the variable in the mathematical model, in the units of the source variable element, while the remaining variables SHALL be interpreted as specified in the :ref:`effect-of-units-on-variables` section.

-5. Every MathML ``cn`` element MUST have an attribute information item in the CellML namespace, with local name ``units``.
+4. Every MathML ``cn`` element MUST have an attribute information item in the CellML namespace, with local name ``units``.
 The value of this attribute information item MUST be a valid units reference.
 The referenced units SHALL NOT affect the mathematical interpretation of